Charles Koppelman: Career

 In 1986, Koppelman, Bandier, and Stephen C. Swid formed SBK Entertainment World, Inc., in order to buy the 250,000 titles owned by CBS Songs for $125 million, the highest price ever paid for a music publishing portfolio.
 SBK developed into the largest independent music publisher in the world and played a major role in the careers of artists like Michael Bolton, Robbie Robertson, New Kids on the Block, Grayson Hugh, Icehouse, Al B. Sure!, and Eric B. & Rakim.

 In 1989, SBK Entertainment World, Inc. was sold to EMI Music for $300 million.
 As part of the deal, Koppelman and Bandier formed a partnership with EMI Music Worldwide to create their own record label, SBK Records.
-In addition, Koppelman took the positions of Chairman and CEO of the new label and Chairman of EMI Music Publishing.
+In addition, Koppelman took the positions of chairman and CEO of the new label and Chairman of EMI Music Publishing.
 Bandier received the posts of President and Chief Operating Officer of SBK Records and Vice Chairman of EMI Music Publishing.
-Only one year after SBK Records opened, they received their first platinum album with Technotronic's Pump Up the Jam.
+Only one year after SBK Records opened, they received their first platinum album with Technotronic's "Pump Up the Jam".
 SBK Records went on to sign artists Jesus Jones, Wilson Phillips, Waterfront, and Vanilla Ice, among others.
 In 1991, Koppelman and Bandier sold their share of SBK Records to EMI Music, making EMI the sole owner of the label.
-When EMI Music decided to consolidate its operations and formed EMI Records Group North America, Koppelman was subsequently appointed Chairman and CEO.
+When EMI Music decided to consolidate its operations and formed EMI Records Group North America, Koppelman was subsequently appointed chairman and CEO.
 During his time at EMI, Koppelman played an integral role in the reunion of singer Frank Sinatra with Capitol Records, which spawned the five-million-selling album Duets.
 Koppelman served as CEO until 1997.

 From 2000 to 2004 Koppelman was Chairman of Steve Madden, Ltd., and led the company while Madden served jail time for securities fraud.

 In 2005, Koppelman was appointed Chairman of Martha Stewart Living Omnimedia.
 Koppelman also appeared as Martha Stewart's right-hand man on NBC's The Apprentice: Martha Stewart in 2005.

-He served as de facto CEO of the Company from 2008-2011 when he stepped down to expand his company, CAK Entertainment.
+He served as de facto CEO of the company from 2008 to 2011 when he stepped down to expand his company, CAK Entertainment.

 Since 2010, Koppelman has served as director at Six Flags Entertainment Corporation and also sat on the Board of Directors of Las Vegas Sands.

 In June 2014, Koppelman was appointed Chairman of Medient Studios Inc., replacing Manu Kumaran.